• Skip to main content

 And then there were the birds!

-Dozens of ducks and birds make this garden their home.
-Wandering between tables, quacking for scraps, and completely unbothered by the bustle of people.
-One particularly bold duck even pecked at my leg (I didn’t mind), and I even saw another table where a woman gently pet a baby duck.
-Even though there are signs everywhere asking guests not to feed the birds, it’s clear that these lil' feathered freeloaders have figured out the system.
+One particularly bold duck even pecked at my leg (I didn't mind), and I even saw another table where a woman gently pet a baby duck.

 duck in disneys animal kingdom

-The Leg-Pecker in Question
+(The Leg-Pecker in Question)

-All in all, this is one of the most pleasant quick-service seating areas in the park.
-Shady, scenic, with just the right amount of wildlife.
+All in all, this is one of the most pleasant quick-service seating areas on Walt Disney World property.

 garden and seating area in animal kingdom